Tim-Holzapfel/enhancedView/README.md

 <!-- badges: end -->

-This package is basically a “off the shelf” version of the [DT](https://rstudio.github.io/DT/) by Yihui.
+This package is basically a simple “off the shelf” version of the [DT](https://rstudio.github.io/DT/) by Yihui.
 It replaces the default data viewer function *View* with a Shiny App.